Resplendent-Keklak/slf-invasion-modeling/README.md

 - `DataRaw > Traffic > NTAD_North_American_Rail_Network_Lines.csv` is split into `DataModified > Traffic > NTAD_North_American_Rail_Network_Lines_Part_1.csv` and `DataModified > Traffic > NTAD_North_American_Rail_Network_Lines_Part_2.csv`

 ## Navigating This Repository
+__Note: this repository is going to undergo major changes to the structure of its subdirectories soon!
+Navigating the repository might be difficult after the changes are made, but there will be an explainer file uploaded to the repository following the changes.__

 The original __slf-invasion-modeling__ repository is structured differently from the standard research directory because it is not self-hosted:
 - `DataModified`: data that was processed in a script, exported as some Python-compatible file format, and then stored here
 - `DataRaw`: files and subfolders of raw data collected from free, public and/or open sources that were modified, send to the DataModified folder, and used in model and data visualization creation; data dictionaries for some raw data are included